THEKKADY TOURISM GUIDE:

 Noted for its geo-morphological diversity of wildlife and scenic beauty, the Reserve attracts visitors from all over the world.
 The splendid artificial lake formed by the Mullaperiyar Dam across the Periyar river adds to the charm of the park.

 This is the only sanctuary in India where you can have the unique experience of viewing wildlife at close quarters from the safety of a boat on the lake.
 The greatest attraction of Periyar remains the large herds of wild elephants that come down to the lake’s edge.

 Kumily: (4 km from Thekkady) This plantation town, closely associated with Thekkady, is situated on the outskirts of the Periyar Sanctuary.
-It is an important shopping centre and spice trade centre, the main bus station and most of the medium range accommodation in the Periyar region is in Kumily.
+It is an important shopping center and spice trade center, the main bus station and most of the medium range accommodation in the Periyar region is in Kumily.